Bob's Big Boy: Background

-Bob's Pantry
+Bob's Big Boy under Bob Wian (1936–1967)

 In August 1936, Wian quit his job at the Rite Spot and sold his 1933 DeSoto Roadster for $300 to make the down payment on a 10-stool hamburger stand in Glendale called The Pantry.
 He cleaned the place until it "shine[d] like a brand new penny", borrowed $50 from his father for meat and supplies, and reopened as Bob's Pantry.
 Six months later, Wian assembled his special double-decker hamburger.
 Created as a joke for a customer wanting something different, the novel hamburger began drawing business.
 The "snappy" name given to the popular sandwich provided a new name for his restaurant: Bob's Big Boy.

-Bob's Big Boy

-Bob Wian: 1937–1967

 Wian opened a second drive-in in Burbank in 1938, launching drive-in curb service at both locations.
 During World War II, Wian experienced shortages of both meat and manpower, and one of the four Bob's then in operation closed.
 Soon after the war – in 1946 – Wian formed Robert C. Wian Enterprises to assume his restaurant business.

 In the late 1940s, Wian licensed two operators in the East to sell his Big Boy hamburger, Frisch's Big Boy in Cincinnati and Eat'n Park Big Boy in Pittsburgh; this served Wian's goal to procure and maintain a national trademark.
 In 1951, the third licensee Alex Schoenbaum of Shoney's Big Boy sold Wian on a formal franchising system, and with the popularity of the drive-in restaurant, a series of franchising and subfranchising Big Boy followed in the 1950s.
 The franchisees were required to sell the Big Boy hamburger and use their own name with Big Boy, not Bob's.

 By 1951, eight Bob's Big Boys were in operation.
 The Bob's imprint of the first (1956) edition of Adventures of the Big Boy comic book lists ten locations, including one in Arizona, while a legal filing claims twelve locations.
 The 18th Bob's opened in 1963, and the chain's 1965 menu lists 23 California restaurants (including one opening in late 1965 and another in 1966) and six Arizona restaurants, which represented about 5% of the national Big Boy chain.